-For many mapping applications (like topography and certain kinds of navigation), a lesser constraint - fidelity of shape, or conformality, is the most fundamental requisite: the angle between any two lines on the sphere must be the same between their projected counterparts on the map; in particular, each parallel must cross every meridian at right angles.
-Also, scale at any point the scale distortion, either compression or exaggeration, must be the same in all directions.
-Conformality is a strictly local property: angles (therefore shapes) are not expected to be preserved much beyond the intersection point; in fact, straight lines on the sphere are usually curved in the plane, and vice versa.
+For many mapping applications, like topography and certain kinds of navigation, a lesser constraint, conformality or fidelity of shape, is the most fundamental requisite: at the intersection of any two lines on the map, the angle between is the same as between their counterparts on the sphere; in particular, each parallel must cross every meridian at right angles.
+Also, at any point the scale distortion, either compression or exaggeration, must be the same in all directions.
+Conformality is a strictly local property: angles, consequently shapes, are not expected to be preserved much beyond the intersection point; in fact, straight lines on the sphere are usually curved along the plane, and vice versa.

 Conformal map projections are frequently employed in large-scale applications, and seldom used for continental or world maps (those shown here are included for comparison only), although interruption may alleviate this issue.
-Since no conformal map can be equal-area (most in fact grossly distort dimensions far from the center of the map), conformal projections are not frequently applied to statistical mapping, where comparisons based on size are common.
+Since no conformal map can be equal-area — most in fact grossly distort dimensions far from the center of the map — conformal projections are almost never applied to thematic and statistical mapping, where comparisons based on size are common.

-The design published by Friedrich Eisenlohr in 1870 has two additional features: the scale is constant along the boundary meridians; more remarkably, scale range is the narrowest of any conformal projection: 1 to 3 + 81/2.
+The design published by Friedrich Eisenlohr in 1870 has two additional features: the scale is constant along the boundary meridians; and more remarkably, scale range is the narrowest of any conformal projection, — compare with the range for the three classic projections.
 Relatively complex calculations initially restricted its use, and even today it is rarely employed.

-The projection designed by Friedrich August and co-developed by Bellermann was published in 1874 as an alternative to Eisenlohr's design: the range of scale distortion is wider (1 : 8) and not constant at the boundary meridians, but construction is somewhat simpler.
-A world map is bounded by an epicycloid (the shape defined by a point on a circle rolling without sliding around another, fixed, circle).
+The projection designed by Friedrich August and co-developed by Bellermann was published in 1874 as an alternative to Eisenlohr's design: the range of scale distortion is wider (1 : 8) and not constant at the boundary meridians, but its construction is somewhat simpler.
+A world map is bounded by an epicycloid, the shape defined by a point on a circle rolling without sliding around another, fixed, circle.

-Pieces of a quincuncial map can evidently be rearranged as a 2:1 rectangle.
-Also, the map tessellates the plane; i.e., with a trivial rotation, repeated copies can completely cover (tile) an arbitrary area, each copy's features exactly matching those of its neighbors.
+The eight triangles of a quincuncial map can evidently be rearranged as a rectangle, or in a south polar aspect.
+Also, the map tessellates the plane; i.e., with a trivial rotation, repeated copies can completely cover (i.e., tile) an arbitrary area, each copy's features exactly matching those of its neighbors.
 However, points in the vicinity of the singularities appear twice on the tesselation; with Peirce's choice of aspect, they all fall at sea so are hardly noticeable.

 Only a few years after Peirce, Émile Guyou from France presented his conformal projection (1886-1887).
 In its original form, it comprises the western and eastern hemispheres, each in a square; the Equator and four meridians are straight lines, two of the later broken along the squares' edges.
 Other meridians and parallels are complex curves.